 - Egypt Air is very scuba diver friendly, carrying many divers to the Red Sea they offer a total luggage allowance of 46kg.

 My ultimate trick is to be loyal to an airline alliance.
 With Flying Blue (the loyalty program of the Skyteam alliance) from the Silver level only, you are already entitled to a free additional 23 kg piece of luggage.
 In my case, I don’t need more than one bag for the outbound flight.
 But I love to count on the second free bag for my inbound trip to bring back many goodies home!

-Which pieces of scuba diving gear can you put in the hold?
+Learn what scuba diving gear to put in the hold

 To let in the baggage hold:

 - Mask (to put in your fins to protect it and avoid carrying its box)

 Note: If in any case, you would like to take tanks with you, you need special authorisation at additional cost from the airline company.

 - Dive computer (too expensive, too small and too easy to steal)

 - Torchlight (not allowed by airlines in the hold luggage and the battery needs to be out)